-Base Breaker: Pig has resided in this position.
+Base-Breaking Character: Pig has resided in this position.
 For some, he's an endearing character whose innocence adds humor and heartwarming goodness to an otherwise dark and cynical strip.
 But for others, he's just an idiot whose stupidity becomes unbearable.
 It doesn't help that Pig can be frustratingly stupid and unclear at times.

 Fan Hater: Pastis claimed in an interview that he deliberately gets a rise out of these people.
 In response to angry letters, he sends them form letters of the "Thank You for Writing" variety, which only causes the complainants to send in more angry letters... in return for which he sends out more form letters...

 "Funny Aneurysm" Moment: One strip featured a croc disappointed that Steve Irwin's head has never been bitten off, published just a few months before Irwin's real death from a stingray attack.
-Also, a fat joke about Ted Kennedy became much less funny after his death.

 In a strip from an arc where Pig had Newt Gingrich as a pet, Rat said that Newt can never be president and John McCain is a lock for 2008.
 He was proven right about the former, considering Newt's dropout of the 2012 election, but wrong about the latter, considering the other nominee won that election.

 Ever since the conception of Google+, let's just say that plenty of people on the Internet screamed Kill da Google! in unison.

 Anytime Calvin & Hobbes was mentioned is now this (such as Rat saying he misses Bill Watterson) since Watterson guest-drew three strips in June 2014.